Albrtito/ObsidianNotes/02 - Atomic/Using the convolution product to solve ODEs.md

 $$
 Y(s) = \frac{3s -1}{s^2 + 4} + \frac{G(s)}{s^2 + 4}
 $$
-Because the transformation we know by the table [[DiffCalc_Resources_Laplace_Transforms.pdf]] needs a to be squared below and non squared above we do the following:
+Because the transformation we know by the table [DiffCalc_Resources_Laplace_Transforms](../00.References/DiffCalc_Resources_Laplace_Transforms.pdf) needs a to be squared below and non squared above we do the following:
 $$
 Y(s) = \frac{3s -1}{s^2 + 4} + \frac{2}{2(s^2 + 4)}G(s)
 $$